 endpoint.
 Learn more about querying CRM data using GraphQL.

-to call the serverless function and send your JSON payload as parameters.
-Learn more about runServerlessFunction.
+API to call the serverless function and send your JSON payload as parameters.
+Learn more about serverless functions.

 If your serverless function requires secrets, learn more about managing secrets for deployed serverless functions and local development.

-In rendering React-based, full-stack UI extensions, HubSpot uses sandboxed iframes for isolation, web workers for untrusted code execution, and Shopfiy's remote-ui library for UI abstraction.
+To render UI extensions, HubSpot uses sandboxed iframes for isolation, web workers for untrusted code execution, and Shopify's remote-ui library for UI abstraction.
 This enables you to build with familiar tools like React and JavaScript, and remote-ui

 translates that into specific components to the host via postmessage